bluescarni/mppp/doc/real.rst

       :return: a reference to ``this``.

-      :exception std\:\:invalid_argument: if the conversion between Arb and MPFR types fails because of (unlikely) overflow conditions.
+      :exception std\:\:invalid_argument: if the conversion between FLINT and MPFR types fails because of (unlikely) overflow conditions.

    .. cpp:function:: real &sin()